 Pilates and yoga are often mentioned in the same breath — and for good reason.
-Not only are both practices considered forms of mind-body exercise, but they are also both helpful for stress release, physical fitness, breath control, and improved focus.
+Not only are both practices considered forms of mind-body exercise, but they are also both helpful for stress management, physical fitness, breath control, and improved focus.

 Still, ask any yoga or pilates instructor, and they’ll tell you that the two practices couldn’t be further apart.
 And to be sure, there are many dissimilarities between the two.